vseryakov/backendjs/README.md

 Any of the following config files can redefine any environmnt variable thus pointing to the correct backend environment directory or customize the running environment, these should be regular shell scripts using bash syntax.

-# Backend framework development (Mac OS X, developers only)
+# Backend framework development (Mac OS X, developers)

 * git clone https://[your username]@bitbucket.org/vseryakov/backend.git
 * SSH alternative so you don't have to constantly enter your BitBucket password: git clone git@bitbucket.org:vseryakov/backend.git